The Disk Center

 Re-cloning an existing Recovery HD volume

 If you choose a volume on a disk that already has a Recovery HD volume, CCC will indicate that you may "Re-clone the Recovery HD volume on this disk".
-There are two scenarios in which you might need to re-clone the Recovery HD volume on a disk: 1) The Recovery HD volume is invalid, or its partition type is invalid (and it appears on your Desktop) or 2) an update to Mac OS X updates the Recovery HD volume on your startup disk, and you want to apply those changes to the Recovery HD volume on another disk.
+Recloning the Recovery HD volume may be helpful if the Recovery HD volume is invalid, or its partition type is invalid (and it appears on your Desktop).

 When do I need to create a Recovery HD volume?

 CCC bootable backups offer similar functionality to the Recovery HD volume, so the Recovery HD volume is not strictly required on a backup volume.
 Unless you have a specific reason to not create a Recovery HD, though (e.g. because it could affect a Boot Camp partition on the same disk, you don't want to give up the 1GB, etc), we recommend that you maintain a Recovery HD volume on your backup disk.
 Especially if you intend to use your destination volume in production (e.g. you are migrating to a larger disk, or restoring to a replacement disk), or if you intend to enable encryption on a volume on the backup disk, then you should create a Recovery HD volume on the destination disk.
 If you intend to enable encryption on the destination volume, we recommend that you create the Recovery HD volume before enabling encryption.
 A Recovery HD volume is not required for restoring an installation of OS X from a CCC bootable backup.

 What is the difference between archiving the Recovery HD and creating a new Recovery HD?